mcnowinski/PipeLite/md/Python-Virtual-Environments.md

 python -m ipykernel install --user --name=astro
 ```

-[7] Install the required packages for this project, running this command in your virtual environment.
+[7] Install the required packages for your project, running this command in your virtual environment.

 ```
 conda install --file path/to/requirements.txt